matuteiglesias/journal/content/Dev/2025-08-14_Refactored_and_Enhanced_Data_Ingestion_and_Process.md

 - Provided an overview of the ingestion pipeline components within the Snippetflow architecture, detailing their roles and interactions.
 - Outlined the current state and improvement areas for a text processing pipeline, proposing a demo notebook structure.
 - Refined the modular structure for `polish.py` to enhance testability and extendability.
-- Refactored `cluster.py` for enhanced clustering capabilities, including keyword extraction and visualization.
+- Refactored `cluster.py` for enhanced clustering capabilities, including keyword extraction and [[visualization]].
 - Developed a demo notebook for a semantic processing pipeline covering ingestion, inspection, polishing, clustering, and exporting.
 - Identified enhancements and missing elements in `inspector.py`, suggesting strategic upgrades for diagnostics and data exploration.